CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 Accounts expand on the authorization foundation.
 With traditional authorization, all clients can publish and subscribe to anything unless explicitly configured otherwise.
 To protect clients and information, you have to carve the subject space and permission clients carefully.

 Accounts allow the grouping of clients, isolating them from clients in other accounts, thus enabling multi-tenancy in the server.
 With accounts, the subject space is not globally shared, greatly simplifying the messaging environment.
-Instead of devising complicated subject name carving patterns, clients can use short subjects without explicit authorization rules.
-System Events are an example of this isolation at work.
+Instead of devising complicated subject name carving patterns, clients can use short subjects without explicit authorization rules. are an example of this isolation at work.

 Accounts configuration is done in accounts map.
 The contents of an account entry includes: